Royal-Navy/design-system/packages/docs-site/src/library/pages/components/masthead.md

     Name: 'homeLink',
     Type: 'React.ReactElement<LinkTypes>',
     Required: 'False',
+    Default: '',
     Description: 'A `Link` which will contain the `href` for sending the user back to home.', },
   {
     Name: 'Logo',
     Type: 'React.
 ComponentType',
     Required: 'False',
+    Default: '',
-    Description: 'A 21x19 logo or if none is provided a default is used.', },
+    Description: 'A 21x19 logo.
+If no value is passed, the behaviour depends on the value of `hasDefaultLogo`.', },
   {
     Name: 'nav',
     Type: 'React.ReactElement<ScrollableNavProps>',
     Required: 'False',
+    Default: '',
     Description: 'Navigation for the MastHead.',
   },
   {
     Name: 'notifications',
     Type: 'React.ReactElement<NotificationsProps>',
     Required: 'False',
+    Default: '',
     Description: 'This property contains the content for the Notifications Popover.
 These are recent notifications, including read status, and a link to read them.', },
   {
     Name: 'onSearch',
     Type: '(term: string) => void',
     Required: 'False',
+    Default: '',
     Description: 'If a search function is provided the searchbox is shown and the function called on submission.', },
   {
     Name: 'searchPlaceholder',
     Type: 'String',
     Required: 'False',
+    Default: '',
     Description: 'Provide a placeholder attribute for the search text input if desired.', },
   {
     Name: 'title',
     Type: 'String',
     Required: 'True',
+    Default: '',
     Description: 'A service name that will be displayed next to the logo', },
   {
     Name: 'user',
     Type: 'React.ReactElement<MastheadUserProps>',
     Required: 'False',
+    Default: '',
     Description: 'If your application has a User Profile page, specify a `MastheadUser` to add their initials to the Avatar sub-component.
 This Avatar provides a link to the User’s profile.', },
 ]} />